 Deep Head Pose Estimation

-An in-car automation application of deep learning involves head pose estimation from 2D or 3D depth data through a Convolutional Neural Network (CNN).
+An in-car automation application of deep learning involves head pose estimation from 2D or 3D depth data through a CNN.
 Common use cases include detecting driver inattention, one of the main causes of traffic accidents.
-Therefore, real-time driver monitoring systems help to improve driver safety with computer vision.
+Therefore, real-time driver monitoring systems help to improve driver safety with computer vision models.

 Real-time Traffic Road Signs Detection